-Special Service members may use the Level Payment
+Special Service the Level Payment

 Option for retirement Options 1 through 5.
 By choosing a Level Payment Option, a Special Service member may have a relatively level income before and after age 62 when combining IPERS with Social Security benefits.